-Having regard to the Company's strong earnings result, cash available, anticipated working capital requirements and the pipeline of future work, your Board resolved to declare a final fully franked FY22 dividend of 10.0 cents per share (total fully franked FY22 dividends of 19 cents).
+Having regard to the Company's strong earnings result, cash available, anticipated working capital requirements and the pipeline of future work, your Board resolved to declare a final fully franked FY23 dividend of 10.0 cents per share (total FY23 fully franked dividends of 19.0 cents).

-As always, I am grateful to our employees, suppliers and particularly our clients for their ongoing support throughout FY22.
+As always, I am grateful to our clients, suppliers and particularly our employees for their ongoing support throughout FY23.
 I would also like to thank my fellow Board members for their insightful guidance and counsel.